Your work will be divided into four main categories:

 During your time doing conservation volunteer work in Botswana, you will be based on a Projects Abroad reserve, which is close to the border of South Africa.

 Located on the banks of the mighty Limpopo River you will find yourself in the very heart of the bush.
 With a large elephant population, crocodiles lazing happily in the warm river sand and a nightly lullaby of hyena giggles and lion roars, Tuli is truly a wild place.

-The Wild at Tuli camp where you will be staying has a rustic, safari feel to it.
-You can spend starry evenings exchanging stories next to the campfire with other volunteers and local staff members, and hot afternoons cooling down in the pristine pool.
+The camp where you will be staying has a rustic, safari feel to it.
+You can spend starry evenings exchanging stories about the Big Five animals next to the campfire with other volunteers and local staff members, and hot afternoons cooling down in the pristine pool.

-We encourage you to fully-immerse yourself in the experience.
+We encourage you to fully immerse yourself in the experience.
 However, while the project is thoroughly risk assessed and supervised, please do remember there will be wild animals around.
 Therefore, our policy is that you must never leave camp without a qualified staff member.